Rouslan/polyops/doc/cpp/base.rst

     .. cpp:type:: long_t

-        Certain operations require double the bits of the maximum coordinate value to avoid overflow.
+        Certain operations require multiplying two coordinate values and thus need double the bits of the maximum coordinate value to avoid overflow.

-        By default, if the target is a 64-bit platforms and `Coord` is a 64 bit type, this is :cpp:class:`basic_int128`.
-On other platforms if `Coord` is not smaller than `long`, this is `long long`.
+        By default, if the compile target is a 64-bit platform and `Coord` is a 64 bit type, this is :cpp:class:`basic_int128`.
+On other platforms, if `Coord` is not smaller than `long`, this is `long long`.
 Otherwise this is `long`.

         This can be specialized as a user-defined type.

     .. cpp:type:: real_t = double